 Everyone working with children and young people should be familiar with local procedures and protocols for safeguarding the welfare of children and young people.
 Adults have a duty to report any child protection or welfare concerns to a designated member of staff in their organisation and/or report any concerns to the local social care office.
-Anyone who has concerns or is in doubt should refer to the schools' safeguarding policy and follow that guidance.
+Anyone who has concerns or is in doubt should refer to the document 'What To Do If You're Worried a Child Is Being Abused' and follow that guidance.